rydmike/flex_color_scheme/README.md

 The content of the `HomePage` in all these examples is not relevant for using `FlexColorScheme` based application theming.
 The critical parts are in the example `MaterialApp` theme definitions.
-The `HomePage` just contains UI to visually show what the resulting themes look like, when used in an application with often used Flutter Widgets.
-In example 5 we can also make interactive changes to many `FlexColorScheme` API values to see and learn how they work in practice.
+The `HomePage` just contains UI to visually show what the resulting themes look like, when used in an application with frequently used Flutter Widgets.

+In **example 5** we can also make interactive changes to many `FlexColorScheme` API values, to see and learn how they work in practice.

 In all the examples we pass in the `FlexSchemeData` object we used for the active theme to the application's `HomePage`.
 This is not needed in order to use `FlexColorScheme` based themes.
 It is done to be able to show the active color scheme's name and description in the examples.
-At the same time it provides the right color data for the 3-way theme mode switch `FlexThemeModeSwitch`.
+It also provides the right color data for the 3-way theme mode switch `FlexThemeModeSwitch`.
 The switch uses the light and dark scheme colors in its theme mode option buttons.
-This way the theme mode option buttons always show the 4 main colors in the active light and dark color scheme.
+This way the theme mode option buttons always show the 4 main colors in the active light and dark color scheme used by the active theme.

 ### Optional FlexThemeModeSwitch